 Understanding Your Drainage Bill FAQ

 Drainage fees do not appear on your utility bill.
 The City uses King County as its billing agent for the drainage fee.
-The drainage fee is shown on King County property tax statements as SWM (Surface Water Management) or Drainage.
-After February 15, you can view your drainage fee by entering your property tax ID in the King County Property Tax Information System.
-Since property owners often pay their property tax through their mortgage company, many owners may not know that they pay the City for drainage services.
+The drainage fee is shown on King County property tax statements as Surface Water Management (SWM) or Drainage.
+You can view your drainage fee by entering your property tax ID in the King County Property Tax Information System.
+If your mortgage company pays your property tax bill, they will include payment for drainage services which is factored into your escrow fees.
 Drainage charges are assessed on an annual basis.